Amitabh Mitra

-Amitabh Mitra is an Indian-born South African physician, poet and artist.
+Amitabh Mitra is an Indian-born South African physician, poet, and artist.
+He is known for his work in trauma surgery and sexual violence.
+He is also known for his poetry.

-Education and career
+Early life and education

-Mitra studied medicine and did postgraduate studies in orthopaedic surgery at the Gajara Raja Medical College, Gwalior, India.
+Amitabh Mitra was born in Gwalior, India.
+He studied medicine and did postgraduate studies in orthopaedic surgery at the Gajara Raja Medical College, Gwalior, India.
 He further specialised in aerospace medicine and family medicine at the University of Pretoria, South Africa.